joostvangils/BPMN_RPA/README.md

 #### Quick start
 - Open the diagram.net (or DrawIO desktop) app
-- Import one of the BPMN RPA Shape libraries ( file -> open library)
+- Import the BPMN RPA Shape library ( file -> open library, which you can download [here](https://github.com/joostvangils/BPMN_RPA/raw/main/BPMN_RPA/Shapes.xml))
 - Create your Diagram in https://app.diagrams.net/ or in the Desktop application by using the BPMN_RPA Shape-set
 - Save your diagram as XML
-- Run your workflow by using the WorkflowEngine
+- Run your workflow by using the [BPMN_RPA_Starter.py](https://github.com/joostvangils/BPMN_RPA/raw/main/BPMN_RPA/BPMN_RPA_Starter.py) or the WorkflowEngine by code

 #### First start
 The first time you will try to run a Flow, you will be asked to enter the path of your install directory.
 The path of the install directory will be saved in the registry (path saved in registry key 'HKEY_CURRENT_USER\Software\BPMN_RPA\dbPath') and is used to create a SQLite database for logging purposes, called 'Orchestrator.db'.
 The WorkflowEngine must also know where your python.exe is located.
 You will be asked to enter the full path to the python.exe file (including the '.exe' extension).
 This path will be saved in registry key 'HKEY_CURRENT_USER\Software\BPMN_RPA\PythonPath'.